Hit and Run Victims Attorney in Boston

 Here are some dos and don'ts for handling hit-and-run accidents courtesy of State Farm Insurance Co.:

-Do get as much information about the fleeing driver and car as possible, as well as the accident in general.
+Do get as much information about the fleeing driver and car as possible, and about the accident in general.
 This includes:

 - The other vehicle’s license plate number